 Makes 4 first-course servings.

-4 small zucchini and/or yellow squash (1 lb. total)
+4 small green and/or yellow zucchini (1 lb. total)

 1/3 cup loosely packed fresh mint leaves

 1/4 teaspoon fine sea salt

 1/4 cup pine nuts or slivered almonds, toasted (1 oz)

 Edible flowers for garnish: scarlet runner bean flowers, chive blossoms, and bachelor buttons

 1. Using a julienne peeler*, julienne the zucchini and place in a bowl.